Chameleon: A Multiplier-Free Temporal Convolutional Network Accelerator for End-to-End Few-Shot and Continual Learning from Sequential Data: The Chameleon system-on-chip architecture

 Hence, we propose to use TCNs \cite{bai2018empirical} as efficient, scalable embedders for inference and FSL on sequential data at the edge.
-As shown in \autoref{fig:tcn_structure}(a), TCNs employ stacked causal 1D convolutions with residual connections to ease training in deep networks \cite{he2015deepresiduallearningimage}.
+As shown in \autoref{fig:tcn_structure}(a), TCNs employ stacked causal 1D convolutions with residual connections to ease training in deep networks \cite{he2015deepresiduallearningimage} while preserving the expressiveness enabled by this depth.
 They are able to capture long-range dependencies via dilation, which doubles at each residual block, resulting in a receptive field ($R$) that grows exponentially with network depth:

-where $L$ is the number of layers and $k$ the kernel size.
+where $k$ is the kernel size and $L$ the number of layers, which should be set to ensure that $R$ matches at least the input sequence length..
 In classification scenarios, dilation also makes deeper layers exponentially sparser, as illustrated by the white circles in \autoref{fig:tcn_structure}(b), resulting in a streaming memory complexity of $O(\log_2 n)$ when skipping these computations.
 However, leveraging this favorable memory scaling is nontrivial due to the computational graph structure induced by dilation and the residual connections in TCNs.
 We solve this by introducing two key techniques.